Connect with others who understand.

 • Herbicides — Chemicals that kill weeds and other types of unwanted plants

-• Fungicides — Chemicals that get rid of mildew and mold
+• Fungicides — Chemicals that remove mildew and mold

-• Rodenticide or rat poison — Chemicals that get rid of rats and mice
+• Rodenticides (rat poison) — Chemicals that eliminate rats and mice

-Studies show that pesticide exposure over a prolonged period of time may lead to an elevated risk of myeloma.
-People who have more limited contact with pesticides may have a lower risk.
+Studies show that long-term pesticide exposure may lead to a higher risk of myeloma.
+People who have limited contact with pesticides may have a lower risk.

 Agent Orange